coraxyn/ShaoB/ReadMe.txt

 OEDAppID and OEDKey are obtained from Oxford Dictionaries web site mentioned above APIXU is obtained from APIXU site mentioned above

+BUILDING ShaoB:

+Ararat Synapse code library is required to build ShaoB.
+This can be found at http://www.ararat.cz/synapse/doku.php/download

 STARTING ShaoB:

 ShaoB optionally accepts one parameter on start up: Channel.
 This will override Channel: parameter in shao.config